Graduate Teaching Assistants

 James "Kent" Pugh

-Kent is a second-year master's student and teaching assistant for Drs.
-Bob Carini, Dave Roelfs, and Hiromi Taniguchi and their SOC 301 courses.
+Kent is a first-year doctoral student and a graduate research assistant for Dr. Lauren Heberle.
 Kent grew up in Menifee County in Eastern Kentucky and attended Berea College where he received a bachelors of arts degree in sociology with minors in history and Appalachian studies in May 2012.
 His main interest areas are poverty, work and labor and Appalachian studies.
 However, his interest areas have not been limited to the world of academia; he has been an activist on including issues related to LGBTQ community, Mountain Top Coal Removal and in the Occupy Wall Street protests.
 He has also traveled extensively in Eastern Europe and Uganda in Central Africa.
-He plans eventually to work towards a Ph.D. in sociology.

-A third-year doctoral student, Rob holds two master of arts degrees, one in communication and culture from Trinity Graduate School (2006) and the second in sociology from Western Illinois University (2011).
+Rob is a fourth-year doctoral student and holds two master of arts degrees, one in communication and culture from Trinity Graduate School (2006) and the second in sociology from Western Illinois University (2011).
 He earned dual bachelor of arts degrees in youth ministry and Biblical studies from Trinity International University (2001).
 He has held leadership positions within higher education, telecommunications firms, non-profit organizations, and the United States Army.
 His research interests relate to organizational structure and social cohesion within large organizations.
 His current research projects focus on multisited megachurches in the U.S. Rob aims to conduct research and teach in a university setting, while providing consultancy services for organizations in a variety of sectors.
 Rob collects comic books, is a film enthusiast, and technology aficionado.